TwinOR: Photorealistic Digital Twins of Dynamic Operating Rooms for Embodied AI Research: Abstract

 \section{Abstract}

 { \textbf{Purpose:} Developing embodied AI for intelligent surgical systems requires safe, controllable environments for continual learning and evaluation.
-However, safety regulations and operational constraints in operating rooms (ORs) limit embodied agents from freely perceiving and interacting in realistic settings.
+However, safety regulations and operational constraints in operating rooms (ORs) limit agents from freely perceiving and interacting in realistic settings.
 Digital twins provide high-fidelity, risk-free environments for exploration and training.
-How we may create photorealistic and dynamic digital representations of ORs that capture relevant spatial, visual, and behavioral complexity is not currently clear.
+How we may create photorealistic and dynamic digital representations of ORs that capture relevant spatial, visual, and behavioral complexity remains an open challenge.

-\textbf{Methods:} We introduce \textsc{TwinOR}, a framework for constructing photorealistic, dynamic digital twins of ORs for embodied AI research.
+\textbf{Methods:} We introduce \textsc{TwinOR}, a real-to-sim infrastructure for constructing photorealistic and dynamic digital twins of ORs for embodied AI research.
 The system reconstructs static geometry from pre-scan videos and continuously models human and equipment motion through multi-view perception of OR activities.
-The static and dynamic components are fused into an immersive 3D environment that supports controllable simulation and embodied exploration.
+The static and dynamic components are fused into an immersive 3D environment that supports controllable simulation and facilitates future embodied exploration.

-\textbf{Results:} The proposed framework reconstructs complete OR geometry with centimeter level accuracy while preserving dynamic interaction across surgical workflows, enabling realistic renderings and a virtual playground for embodied AI systems.
-In our experiments, \textsc{TwinOR} simulates stereo and monocular sensor streams for geometry understanding and visual localization tasks.
-Models such as FoundationStereo and ORB-SLAM3 on \textsc{TwinOR}-synthesized data achieve performance within their reported accuracy on real-world indoor datasets, demonstrating that \textsc{TwinOR} provides sensor-level realism sufficient for emulating real-world perception and localization challenges.
+\textbf{Results:} The proposed framework reconstructs complete OR geometry with centimeter-level accuracy while preserving dynamic interaction across surgical workflows, enabling realistic renderings and a virtual playground for embodied perception benchmarks.
+In our experiments, \textsc{TwinOR} synthesizes stereo and monocular RGB streams as well as depth observations for geometry understanding and visual localization tasks.
+Models such as FoundationStereo and ORB-SLAM3 evaluated on \textsc{TwinOR}-synthesized data achieve performance within their reported accuracy ranges on real-world indoor datasets, demonstrating that \textsc{TwinOR} provides sensor-level realism sufficient for emulating real-world perception and localization challenges in dynamic OR scenes.

-\textbf{Conclusion:} By establishing a real-to-sim pipeline for constructing dynamic, photorealistic digital twins of OR environments, \textsc{TwinOR} enables the safe, scalable, and data-efficient development and benchmarking of embodied AI, ultimately accelerating the deployment of embodied AI from sim-to-real.} \keywords{Artificial Intelligence; Robotics; Computer Vision}
+\textbf{Conclusion:} By establishing a perception-grounded real-to-sim pipeline, \textsc{TwinOR} enables the automatic construction of dynamic, photorealistic digital twins of ORs.
+As a safe and scalable environment for experimentation and benchmarking, \textsc{TwinOR} opens new opportunities for translating embodied intelligence from simulation to real-world clinical environments, and sets the stage for future research on interaction, autonomy, and human–robot collaboration in the OR. } \keywords{Real-to-Sim; 3D Reconstruction; Dynamic Modeling; Surgical Simulation; Embodied Perception}